To better understand

 In short

 Many young people experience violence in their intimate relationships.
-As a parent, it’s essential that you take action to prevent and counter this violence.
 This can be a difficult topic to discuss, but it’s crucial that you talk about it with your teen.
 It’s also of utmost importance that you guide them in developing healthy and inclusive relationships and that you actively engage them in preventing violence.
 Absolutely no form of violence can be tolerated!
 Don’t hesitate to ask for guidance from school staff, community organizations or health professionals.

 Practical resources and tools